 2. recognising how we get caught up struggling to move away from suffering;

 3. moving towards our values;

 4. getting distance between us and our ‘life stories’;

 5. exploring how trying to control difficult mental experiences can be part of the problem rather than the solution;

 6. noticing that we can notice: focusing on the context in which mental experiences occur rather on the content of these experiences; and

 This study builds on other studies that explores:

 At a biological level, harsh voices are connected to the brain’s threat system.
 For many, as personal stress levels increase, so too does the so does the intensity of the voices and consequently the distress experienced by the individual.
-Compassion Focused Therapy can help by improving emotional regulation skills and applying these skills to activate the soothing system which deactivates the threat system.
+For voice hearers, Compassion Focused Therapy can help by improving emotional regulation skills and applying these skills to cultivate a sense of safeness which deactivates the threat system.